-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-The purchase of NFER tests has supported staff in making accurate assessments of children's learning throughout the 2021-22 academic year, and has allowed them to pinpoint gaps / areas of learning that need further consolidation following on from lost teaching and learning time during the pandemic.
+The purchase of NFER tests has supported staff in making accurate assessments of children's learning throughout the 2022-23 academic year, and has allowed them to pinpoint gaps / areas of learning that need further consolidation following on from lost teaching and learning time during the pandemic.

-Work scrutinies, Deep Dives and planning scrutinies have shown that subject leaders now have a secure grasp on provision within their subject, and that they have been able to support other teachers in terms of identifying gaps and next steps in all subject areas.
+Work scrutinies, Deep Dives and planning scrutinies have shown that subject leaders now have a better grasp on provision within their subject, and that they have been able to support other teachers in terms of identifying gaps and next steps in all subject areas.
+Continued work with this, and feedback from Ofsted surrounding it, forms part of the school's School Development Plan going into the 2023-24 academic year.

-The structuring of a new curriculum through staff training and INSET days has ensured that not only is it now more coherent, but that it now contains explicit provision for all pupils to experience key events and activities (London Meed's 40 Experiences, trips or visitors every term) which contribute directly to their learning.
-The introduction of 'Knowledge Organisers' has enabled teachers and pupils to pinpoint key vocabulary and knowledge that needs to be retained and used.
-Termly opportunities for pupil input into their curriculum (through Class Learning Forums and group discussions with disadvantaged pupils) has allowed for a great level of pupil ownership with respect to their learning.
+The structuring of a new curriculum through staff training and INSET days has ensured that not only is it now more coherent (as commented upon by Ofsted in their June 2023 report on London Meed), but that it now contains explicit provision for all pupils to experience key events and activities (London Meed's 40 Experiences, trips or visitors every term) which contribute directly to their learning.
+The further development of 'Knowledge Organisers' has enabled teachers and pupils to pinpoint key vocabulary and knowledge that needs to be retained and used.
+Again, the continued development of this is part of the school's SDP this year.
+Continued termly opportunities for pupil input into their curriculum (through Class Learning Forums and group discussions with disadvantaged pupils) has allowed for a great level of pupil ownership with respect to their learning.

-Progress was made with many of our disadvantaged families regarding attendance:
+Following regular attendance meetings, and follow up work with specific families, progress was made with many of our disadvantaged families regarding attendance:

 In 2021-22 PP attendance was 90%, compared to 95% for the whole school.
-In 2022-23 PP attendance was 92%, compared to 94% for the whole school (Autumn term only).
+In 2022-23 PP attendance was 92%, compared to 94% for the whole school.

 In 2021-22, 7 disadvantaged pupils were persistently absent (below 85%).
-In 2022-23, 6 disadvantaged pupils were persistently absent (below 85%) (Autumn term only).
+In 2022-23, 6 disadvantaged pupils were persistently absent (below 85%).

 Investment in nurture groups and counselling programs last year had a positive impact upon pupils' mental health and wellbeing.
-Assessments, observations and conversations with pupils and their families showed that children had been particularly impacted by the pandemic, and that these interventions helped them to deal with anxieties arising from it.
+Assessments, observations and conversations with pupils and their families showed that they valued this input, and thought that it has had a positive impact.
 However, these children and families will need ongoing support, and this is something that we will need to continue with as a school this academic year.

 Since 2021 disadvantaged pupils have been targeted through School Led Tuition to enable them to catch up, and keep up.
+Termly tracking and feedback from teachers undertaking this have allowed for the focus of these groups, and the teaching within them, to be fluid and child-centred.

-With regard to attainment in reading in EYFS, 25% of children in receipt of PP attained GLD in Reading, compared to 69% of their peers.
-At the end of KS2, 45% of children in receipt of PP attained age related expectations in Reading, compared to 77% of their peers.
-In Writing, this was 45%, compared to 72% of their peers.
+With regard to attainment in reading in EYFS, 38% of children in receipt of PP attained GLD in Reading, compared to 76% of their peers.
+At the end of KS2, 90% of children in receipt of PP attained age related expectations in Reading, compared to 89% of their peers (in addition to this, 50% attained GDS, compared to 41% of their peers).
+In Writing, this was 50%, compared to 76% of their peers.

-In the Year 1 Phonics Screening Check, 75% of children in receipt of PP passed, which was directly in line with their peers.
+In the Year 1 Phonics Screening Check, 70% of children in receipt of PP passed, compared to 76% of their peers. .